aashnashah30/Chatbot-for-mentalhealth/README.md

 Bi - LSTM
 GRU
 CNN Retrieval models are trained on JSON files.
 For all the above models, regularization was used, and based on training and validation accuracies and loss, the best model was kept for final comparisons.
 It was observed that the CNN architecture gave the best results.
 The model consisted of 3 layers - convolutional neural network (CNN) + an embedding layer + and a fully connected layer.
 For generative-based chatbots, NLP was used since NLP enables chatbots to learn and mimic the patterns and styles of human conversation.
 It gives you the feeling that you are talking to a human, not a robot.
-It maps user input to an intent, with the aim of classifying the message for an appropriate predefined possible response.
+It maps user input to an intent, to classify the message for an appropriate predefined possible response.

 An encoder-decoder model was trained on the CSV file.
 Endoder-decoder is a seq2seq model, also called the encoder-decoder model uses Long Short Term Memory- LSTM for text generation from the training corpus.
 What does the seq2seq or encoder-decoder model do in simple words?
 It predicts a word given in the user input, and then each of the next words is predicted using the probability of likelihood of that word occurring.